Q1:What is the minimum response time for procurement advertisements?

 Indicative requirements of annual procurement should be advertised under Rule 9, at macro level, on PPRA's website as well as on the website of the organization concerned for advance information of prospective bidders.
 Detailed advertisement for processing the procurements should subsequently be made, as required from time to time, in accordance with Rule 12.

-Q11:If a tender for procurement of goods over one hundred thousand rupees and up to the limit of two million rupees is launched on Authority's website, would there be any compulsion on the procuring agency to advertise it in the print media also.
+Q11:If a tender for procurement of goods over five hundred thousand rupees and up to the limit of three million rupees is launched on Authority's website, would there be any compulsion on the procuring agency to advertise it in the print media also.

 Answer:

-If a tender for procurement of goods services and works costing over rupees one hundred thousand and up to the limit of two million rupees has been launched on Authority's website, it is not mandatory to put the advertisement on print media.
+If a tender for procurement of goods services and works costing over rupees five hundred thousand and up to the limit of three million rupees has been launched on Authority's website, it is not mandatory to put the advertisement on print media.

 Q12: